 Prior to 1929, stocking records indicate some plantings of lake trout, brook trout and brown trout.
 Brook trout were stocked regularly after 1929.
 A 1959 survey caught brook trout, white sucker, pumpkinseed, brown bullhead (NBWI) and the non-native golden shiner.
 Lake trout were reportedly still present in 1959.
 Rat Pond was reclaimed with rotenone in 1966 and brook trout stocking was resumed shortly thereafter.
 It is uncertain whether the reclamation was completely successful.
 By the next survey in 1984, all the species caught in 1959 were present, except pumpkinseed.
 New species accrued to the pond were fathead minnow, blacknose dace, rainbow smelt (non-native) and brown trout.
 The brown trout probably originated from stocking error.
 Brown trout growth and survival was clearly superior to brook trout in 1984, so the stocking policy was switched to that species.
 Evaluation of that policy in 1994 showed continued good growth for brown trout.
 Rainbow smelt and golden shiner were also caught.
 A 1993 prereclamation survey of Rat Pond judged that it was a poor candidate due to large wetlands on one of its tributaries.
 The pond had low dissolved oxygen conditions below 15 feet in 1994.
 Rat Pond has a maximum depth of 29 feet, mean depth of 12 feet and a flushing rate of 1.2 times per year.
 Its darkly stained waters had a pH of 6.51, ANC of 42.6 μeg/l and specific conductance of 18.3 μmhos in 1994.

-Rat Pond will be managed as a coldwater pond to preserve its native fishes in the presence of historically associated and non-native species.
-The dirt road leading to Rat Pond needs basic repair to make it safe for travel, even by 4WD vehicles.
-Several primitive camping sites are located on this pond.
+Rat Pond will be managed as a coldwater pond to preserve its native fishes in the presence of historically associated and non-native species..

 Ray Brook Pond (C-P91)